outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add a standard system diagram with radiating layer diagram
   - add other causal structures

+  - add diagram for question derivation for service list

+    - deriving the questions customers will ask for a set of services

+      - which processes are complicated or not optimized (need to be in person for certain transactions that people would rather do online)
+      - which processes involve changing information (account balance, transaction approval)
+      - which processes are likely to have errors (auth)
+      - which processes people will likely be interested in using the most

   - map core concepts to structures for use when building other concepts/objects

     - similar definition structures apply to similarly abstract concepts